Security Data Works

 Three categories of cost don't show up in the Security Lake pricing page and tend to surprise security teams once production starts.

 Third-party integration charges.
-Some vendors charge extra for Security Lake connectivity: "Security Lake connector is enterprise-tier only" (mandatory upgrade), "Security Lake write integration: $X per GB" (double-charging), "custom OCSF mapping is a professional services engagement" (consulting fees).
-The vendor lock-in pattern migrates to the integration layer — pay or lose Security Lake compatibility.
+Some vendors charge extra for Security Lake connectivity: "Security Lake connector is enterprise-tier only" (mandatory upgrade), "Security Lake write integration: $X per GB" (double-charging), "custom OCSF mapping is a professional services engagement" (consulting fees), so the vendor lock-in pattern migrates to the integration layer, where you pay or lose Security Lake compatibility.

 Data egress for non-AWS query engines.
 Athena queries inside AWS pay $5 per TB scanned with no egress.
 Querying Security Lake from Dremio, Trino-on-prem, or a hybrid analytics layer adds $0.09 per GB egress on top of the scan cost.
 Multi-cloud or hybrid architectures pay an egress penalty for the privilege of accessing their own data.

 OCSF mapping quality gaps.
-A vendor writes to Security Lake but maps only 60% of OCSF fields, leaving the rest null or in vendor-specific extensions.
-Or maps to the wrong event class.
-Or undocumented extensions that can't be queried reliably.
-The consequence: you pay for Security Lake storage and still need a custom enrichment layer to make the data usable for the workloads you bought it for.
+A vendor writes to Security Lake but maps only 60% of OCSF fields, leaving the rest null or in vendor-specific extensions, or maps to the wrong event class, or buries data in undocumented extensions that can't be queried reliably, so you pay for Security Lake storage and still need a custom enrichment layer to make the data usable for the workloads you bought it for.

-None of these are unique to AWS.
-They're the predictable surface where any managed-service economics meet the long tail of vendor heterogeneity.
-The pricing-page calculation is a floor, not a ceiling.
+None of these are unique to AWS, because they're the predictable surface where any managed-service economics meet the long tail of vendor heterogeneity, which is why the pricing-page calculation should be read as a floor rather than a ceiling.

 What this extends